Upcoming SLT Productions

 Accidental Death of an Anarchist

-by Dario Fo, adapted by Tom Basden
+by Dario Fo and Franca Rame, adapted by Tom Basden

 Performances: 30 September - 4 October 2025